List of interests reads like Who's Who of the British biotechnology industry. Report: Claire Robinson

 Raybould moved to Syngenta’s headquarters in Basel, Switzerland in 2014.
 He was "a Senior Science & Technology Fellow working on risk assessment and societal acceptance of agricultural products of new technology, including insect-control sprays based on RNA interference, and crops bred using gene editing".
 He now seems to have retired from Syngenta – hence the pension.

 He is research co-lead (with Joyce Tait) in the REACT-FIRST project, coordinated by Deep Branch Biotechnology Ltd, in collaboration with the Innogen Institute at the University of Edinburgh.
 The project uses synthetic biology bioreactor technology to produce a novel protein called Proton for animal feed from carbon dioxide industrial emissions (in GMWatch's view, genetically modified bacteria will likely be used to encode the proteins).
-Raybould and Tait are on the management team of Innogen, which says it "supports the delivery of innovation that is profitable, safe and societally useful".
+Raybould and Tait are on the management team of Innogen (though his death in October 2022 Raybould's name has been removed) which says it "supports the delivery of innovation that is profitable, safe and societally useful".
 Innogen's role in the REACT-FIRST project is reportedly "to innovate responsibly and engage with relevant stakeholders to ensure wider acceptance of the technology".

-Other partners in REACT-FIRST are aquaculture feed producer BioMar, animal feed producer AB Agri, and UK retailer Sainsbury's.
+Other partners in REACT-FIRST are aquaculture feed producer BioMar, animal feed producer AB Agri, UK retailer Sainsbury's, and Innogen.
 It is funded by the UK taxpayer to the tune of GBP 3m.

-There is also a related EU-funded Proton project, coordinated by Deep Branch and funded with Euro 2.5m of taxpayer money, which "intends to support production at scale... validate the nutritional viability of the product, complete the design for the market launch and ensure the necessary IP [intellectual property] protection".
+There is also a related EU-funded animal feed "Proton" protein project, coordinated by Deep Branch and funded with Euro 2.5m of taxpayer money, which "intends to support production at scale... validate the nutritional viability of the product, complete the design for the market launch and ensure the necessary IP [intellectual property] protection".

 There is much irony in the fact that Deep Branch is hyping its Proton novel protein on the basis that it could replace "soy, which is mainly imported from South America and has a huge environmental impact".
 This is largely GM soy, which the EU imports as animal feed.
 It does indeed have a huge negative impact, encompassing massive herbicide spraying that poisons rural people and the environment.
 So in a well worn business model, the biotechnology industry wants to introduce a new product to solve the problems caused by an existing GMO product.